What is Monosodium Glutamate (MSG E621) in food: Is it Bad for you?

 MSG amount to be added in different cook applications, the method and the suggested amount are as follows (36):

-Replacement such as I+G and hydrolyzed vegetable protein.
+Replacement such as I+G (made of disodium guanylate and disodium inosinate) and hydrolyzed vegetable protein.

 They’re different, yeast extract is another flavor enhancer, it may contain MSG.

 Does Mcdonalds have MSG in their food?

 Mcdonalds‘ response: “Monosodium glutamate (MSG) is a flavor enhancer that is widely used in the food industry and can be found in many food items you’d buy from your local grocery.
 The use of MSG is authorized by food safety authorities and traces of it are found as a sub-ingredient in few of our products, such as McChicken, Spicy McChicken, Grand Chicken Spicy and McArabia Chicken.”